deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_06/README.md

 # Cisco Tetration Virtual Bootcamp

-Module 06.00  ATT&CK! and Forensics
+## Module 06.00  ATT&CK! and Forensics

 ---

-This diagram depicts the flow of traffic that will be used during the lab that calls for you to initiate a live attack from the Kali Linux server running the Metasploit toolkit.
+The diagram below depicts the flow of traffic that will be used during the lab that calls for you to initiate a live attack from the Kali Linux server running the Metasploit toolkit.
 This will demonstrate the [MITRE ATT&CK Framework](https://attack.mitre.org/){:target="_blank"} that has been defined by the not-for-profit organization called Mitre Corporation - whose charters and funding come from (among other places) [NIST](https://www.nist.gov/){:target="_blank"}.
 This is also the organization that maintains ["CVEs" or "Common Vulnerabilities and Exposures"](https://cve.mitre.org/){:target="_blank"} as a part of the ["NVD" or "National Vulnerability Database"](https://nvd.nist.gov/){:target="_blank"}.
 This framework articulates the systematic approach that virtually every breach consists of.

 This consists of:
 1. Initial Access